There are many types of bladder stones, and each tends to form in a specific breed or species under specific conditions.

 A diuretic is a medication designed to increase the amount of urine produced.
 The thiazide class of diuretics does this in a way that reduces the calcium content of the urine.
 This medication is typically given twice a day and electrolytes are generally measured via blood test within the first two weeks of this treatment.

 There will always be some dogs who continue to form stones no matter what is done.
 With radiographic monitoring, it is hoped that new stones can be detected while they are still small.
-As research continues, it is possible that new developments will arise that will not require such frequent monitoring.
-Until then, these are the guidelines for oxalate prevention as proposed by the specialists at the University of Minnesota.
+As research continues, new developments may arise that will not require such frequent monitoring.

 Preventing Male Dog Obstruction